laike9m/Python-Type-Challenges/README.md

 For general questions, you can post them in [Discussions](https://github.com/laike9m/Python-Type-Challenges/discussions).

 If you met issues or want to suggest a new feature/improvement, feel free to [open a new issue](https://github.com/laike9m/Python-Type-Challenges/issues/new).

+## Credits

+This project is inspired [Type Exercise in Rust](https://github.com/skyzh/type-exercise-in-rust/) by @skyzh, and [type-challenges](https://github.com/type-challenges/type-challenges/) by @antfu.